medsensio/ml-take-home/README.md

 This document describes the take-home exam for the machine learning position.
 The goal is to train a model that can **classify abnormal lung sounds in short audio clips**.
 Most of Medsensio's machine learning projects are based on audio data.
 We have therefore developed a take-home assignment closely related to what Medsensio does on a day to day basis.

-The data which this take-home exam is based on is an open-access research database, and there are several of this available today.
-However, we have anonymized it and made several ch
+The data in this take-home exam is from an open-access research database, and there are several versions of this datasets of this available today.
+We have anonymized it and made several changes to make it simpler to apply in a machine learning model.

 # Description